 Another distraction might be your inner critic – that dude in the back of your head who thinks he knows way more than the instructor.
-He’s an expert at parenting, serving, storytelling, the entire book of Luke, etc. And if you keep listening to him, you’ll likely learn nothing.
+He’s an expert at serving, storytelling, the entire book of Ecclesiastes, etc. And if you keep listening to him, you’ll likely learn nothing.

 3).
 Make new friends!

 Amplify might be a personal-growth event, but it’s also a great way to grow as a community.
 Strike up a conversation with those around you between sessions or during lunch.
 Learning from others and what they’re getting out of the conference is a great way to build on your own experience.

 Schedule time afterwards to reflect on what you’ve learned and how you’ll implement it.
 Journal about the experience, pray about it and share with your dinner group.
 Spend time looking over your notes (ie., don’t tuck them in a drawer, never to be found again), and think about your biggest takeaways from the day.

 5).
 Take action